 Stay Safe with a Warranty

-One of the best features that Yamaha offers along with their NSIW9600 speakers is a limited warranty option, saving you time and money in the long run, should the worst happen.
+One of the best features that Yamaha offers along with its NSIW9600 speakers is a limited warranty option, saving you time and money in the long run, should the worst happen.
 Speakers are somewhat fragile and can be damaged in myriad ways.
 With the warranty option, you can ensure that you’re totally covered by issues like moisture damage, which is a plus as these things do happen from time to time, usually out of the blue.
 The NSIW9600 isn’t amazingly moisture-resistant, so having that extra lifeline and option for simple replacement is important.

 Yamaha is always going to be a solid bet when it comes to purchasing industry-leading in-wall speakers, regardless of your requirements.
 The NSIW9600 in-wall speakers will have you up and running in no time and their sound is nothing short of magnificent.
 Yamaha is also a wonderfully responsible company and is dedicated to providing useful support as well as sticking to their overall goal of contributing to the sustainable social development, which is a breath of fresh air when it comes to such a large corporation.
 At the end of the day, you really can’t go wrong with the NSIW9600 and these in-wall speakers will make a perfect addition to any indoor home theatre.

 Klipsch R 2502-W II

 - Sleek design